paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-027-ocean-dumping.md

     (ii) improvements in pretreatment, treatment, and storage techniques for sewage sludge and industrial waste to facilitate the implementation of such alternative system or interim measures.

   (C) Upon a finding by the Administrator that a person did not pay fees or penalties into an account as required by this section, or did not use amounts in the account in accordance with this subsection, the balance of the amounts in the account shall be paid to the State in which the person is located, for deposit into the water pollution control revolving fund established by the State under title VI of the Federal Water Pollution Control Act [[33 U.S.C.
-1381](./chapter-026-water-pollution-prevention-and-control.md#section-1381) et seq.], as provided in subsection (f)(2) of this section.
+1381](./chapter-026-water-pollution-prevention-and-control.md#section-1381) et seq.], as provided in subsection (f)(2).

 (3) **Use of unexpended amounts** — Upon a determination by the Administrator that a person has terminated ocean dumping of sewage sludge or industrial waste, the balance of amounts in an account established by the person under this subsection shall be paid to the person for use—